pzmosquito/matomo-router5-plugin/README.md

 There are a lot of tracking features in matomo, here are the **default** ones for this package.

+- `setDocumentTitle` - 'from' state name as document title
-- 'from' state path
+- `setReferrerUrl` - 'from' state path
-- 'to' state path
+- `setCustomUrl` - 'to' state path
 - outlinks and downloads
 - page generation time